3d archery in Austria: how to & list of courses

 What is 3D archery?

-Find relaxation in the mountains, enjoy a unique landscape and then do some sport at the same time.
-Go it all together, you can have it all in archery while “hunting” three-dimensional representations of animals.
-This trend sport with enormous growth rates can be practised in many regions of Austria.
-It’s a sport that almost anyone can do.
+Find relaxation in the mountains, enjoy a unique landscape and do some sport at the same time.
+You can have it all with archery while “hunting” for three-dimensional representations of animals.
+This trendy sport with huge growth rates can be practised in many regions of Austria.
+A sport that almost anyone can practise.
 And even on some 3D courses all year round.
-We took a look around and found out that you can really find relaxation in “big game hunting”.
+We took a look around and realised that you can really relax while “hunting big game”.

-With the right instruction, as here at the Oberweißbach archery course, even beginners to archery will quickly experience success
+With the right instruction, as here at the Oberweißbach archery course, even beginners can quickly experience success in archery

 By the way, 3D archery – and also the aforementioned Olympic archery – knows hardly any age limits: even quite young children can learn this sport and even seniors and senior citizens are involved in archery.
 Even people with physical disabilities can practise the sport.
 Among the 3D archery courses are facilities where some targets can be shot with restrictions.
 For the curious and beginners, a holiday with archery in Austria is a good idea.